Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 ## **Credits**

 ### Content
-- The copy and text for this website was created by Claire Burke
+- The idea and text for this website was created by Claire Burke, owner of the site.

 ### Media
 - Images used are from [google](https://www.google.com/ "Google images")